-We then uploaded the conversations for analysis using Relative Health.
+We then uploaded the conversations for analysis using Relative Insight Medical.
 Using comparison, the platform surfaces the similarities and differences between online discussions.
 We ran multiple comparisons with these conversations examining differences between the type of diabetes and specialist versus non-specialist discussions.

 How All Audiences Discuss Type 1 And Type 2 Diabetes

-The varying causes of type 1 and type 2 diabetes are reflected in online conversations about the conditions, with key differences in the healthcare-specific language identified by Relative Health.
+The varying causes of type 1 and type 2 diabetes are reflected in online conversations about the conditions, with key differences in the healthcare-specific language identified by Relative Insight Medical.

 Health populations discussing type 1 diabetes are 1.5x more likely to talk about ‘administration’.
 In general text analysis models, this might relate to paperwork or other definitions of administration.
-However, Relative Health correctly identifies this topic with conversations about administering treatments, including words like ‘dose’, ‘needles’, ‘injections’, and ‘shots’.
+However, Relative for Medical correctly identifies this topic with conversations about administering treatments, including words like ‘dose’, ‘needles’, ‘injections’, and ‘shots’.